byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 ![Image](/assets/img/seedsigner-tutorial-images/21.webp)

-That's it, you're done verifying the .zip file you downloaded.
-You can now move on to flashing the image to the microSD card in the next step.

 ### Step Three: Flash

 Using a program like Balena Etcher makes flashing the SeedSigner image easy.
 Navigate to the [Balena Etcher website](https://www.balena.io/etcher/) where you can download the application appropriate for your operating system.
 Follow your system prompts to install.
 Make sure you have a microSD card at least 4 GB in size formatted and connected to your computer.